What you need to know about the new Early Learning Foundations Guidance documents.

 The guidance will roll out through 2019.

 The guidance for Mathematics and English Language Arts foundations were released in early February.
 Guidance for Approaches to Play and Learning and Social Emotional foundations were published in early April.
-The remaining four content areas (Social Studies, Creative Arts, Physical Health and Growth, and Science Foundations) will be released throughout 2019.
+And the latest guidance available is for Social Studies.
+The remaining four content areas (Creative Arts, Physical Health and Growth, and Science Foundations) will be released throughout 2019.
 All guidance documents can be found on the Indiana Department of Education’s website: www.doe.in.gov/earlylearning.

 The new Foundations Guidance documents help you take your teaching strategies to the next level.